commander15/OpenVPS/README.md

 - **The Recommended Setup (VPN / Tailscale)**: Set PRIVATE_IP to your VPN interface IP (e.g., your Tailscale IP).
 This allows you to securely access your admin dashboards from anywhere on your private network (Tailnet), completely hidden from public internet probes and brute-force attacks.

 - **The Public Fallback (Not Recommended)**: You can set PRIVATE_IP to 0.0.0.0 to make your administration tools publicly accessible, though this is discouraged for security reasons.
-Ah, good catch!
-Let’s weave that right in so your documentation matches your `docker-compose.yml` exactly.

-Here is the updated **S3 Object Storage** section featuring the `vps-s3` container hostname:

-Here is the new **Database Administration** section for your documentation.
-It clearly outlines how database containers connect to your `vps-dbgate` workspace across your dedicated `database-network`.

 ## 🗄️ Database Administration